 - An 'Onto the Next One' Mentality

-Achieving sales excellence is, in large part, a matter of putting in more effort than your colleagues.
-You want your reps to be ambitious and dedicated — willing to do that much more to book an extra meeting or keep a prospect with waning interest in your pipeline.
+Achieving sales excellence is simply a matter of putting in the extra effort.
+You want your reps to be ambitious and dedicated.
+Excellent salespeople go the extra mile to book an extra meeting or keep a prospect in your pipeline.

 2. Working Smarter

-While motivation is central to sales excellence, it doesn't mean much if it's applied ineffectively.
-A rep who haphazardly gives it their all might burn out or see returns that are disproportionately low — relative to the amount of effort they bring to their work.
+While motivation is central to sales excellence, extra effort must be applied effectively.
+A rep who haphazardly gives it their all might burn out or see disproportionately low returns.

 3. Quickly Getting Up to Speed